bitrise-io/devcenter/_articles/bitrise-cli/create-your-own-step.md

 bitrise :step create
 ```

-!!! note
 Running `bitrise :step` without any commands will print the plugin's help.

 Once you are done, you should have a `step.yml` and, depending on whether you chose Go or Bash, a `main.go` or a `step.sh` file in your new Step's repository.